-Sharing the Untold Story of Native America is one of the most important things we do at Native Hope, and if Indian Country is to heal, there must be an acknowledgement of the past.
-This acknowledgement must include the facts.
+Sharing the Untold Story of Native America is one of the most important things we do at Native Hope, and if Indian Country is to heal, there must be an acknowledgment of the past.
+This acknowledgment must include the facts.
 Both sides of the story make up the facts.
 Unfortunately, American history books are largely written with a colonial bias.
 It is difficult for most to understand why in America, the land where “Freedom of Speech” is a basic right, textbooks contain passages that explain the relocation of Native Americans as a “willing move from their homelands to make room for the colonists.”

-June 25 marks an important day in U.S. history: The Battle of the Little Bighorn, known to Native Americans as Greasy Grass and known to many as Custer's Last Stand, 1876.
+June 25 marks an important day in U.S. history: The Battle of the Little Bighorn, known to Native Americans as the Battle at Greasy Grass and known to others as Custer's Last Stand, 1876.
 It was a victory for the Plains Indians of the Great Sioux Nation as they defeated General George A. Custer and 276 of his men.
 As told by American history, the Republic suffered the loss of a valiant hero and his men as the uncivilized Indians massacred them in battle—this, however, is a one-sided take on what happened near the Little Bighorn River in Montana.

 To understand this battle means one must peel back many layers, but even then, there will be more accounts, more broken promises, and more tragedies added to its complexity.
-Over the next few weeks, we will publish a series of articles which attempt to give more perspective into the truths our history books are avoiding.
+Over the next few weeks, we will publish a series of articles that attempt to give more perspective into the truths our history books are avoiding.

-The fact is the Cheyenne Chiefs American Horse and Two Moons, and Lakota Chiefs Crazy Horse, Sitting Bull and Gall defeated General George A. Custer and his soldiers.
+The fact is the Cheyenne Chiefs American Horse and Two Moons, and Lakota Chiefs Crazy Horse, Sitting Bull, and Gall defeated General George A. Custer and his soldiers.
 Their effort was strategically and tactically coordinated—it was successful as there were no U.S.Cavalry survivors.
 Chief Sitting Bull is often credited for this decisive victory.
-Because the battle was viewed as ruthless by the colonists, the Native warriors, both men and women, were depicted as “savages.”
+Because the battle was viewed as ruthless by the colonists, the Native warriors, both men, and women, were depicted as “savages.”

 According to accounts, there were thousands of Native Americans (5-10K) encamped near the Little Bighorn and General Custer foolishly divided his 700 soldiers into smaller troops of 200-300 men.
 When Custer made the decision to lead a troop of less than 300 to the Little Bighorn River, he sealed his fate.